Original Medicare Part B Overview: Coverage, Costs & Exclusions

 Medicare Part B is easy to sign up for.
 It’s vital that you sign up during your initial enrollment period unless you have other coverage that can take its place.
 If not, you’ll have a penalty to pay, which can dip into your retirement.

 What Medicare Part B Does not Cover?

-When it comes to hospital expenses, Medicare Part B won’t cover what Part A does.
+When it comes to hospital expenses, Medicare Part B won’t cover what room and board” while you are hospitalized as an inpatient.
+This means that Medicare Part A does.
 Also, any cosmetic procedures won’t be covered along with dental, hearing or vision, and routine foot care.
 Part B doesn’t cover the prescription drugs you will need to pick up at a retail pharmacy or through mail-order.
 For covered in your prescription drugs, it’s recommended that you consider Medicare Part D.

 When it comes to Medicare Part B, it won’t generally cover things that are considered unreasonable and unnecessary.
 Your physician will know what will be or won’t be covered.
 Feel free to ask questions, so you have all the information needed.

 Does Medicare Part B have Cost-Sharing Like Medicare Part A?

 Yes, it does.
 With Part B, you’ll pare a certain percentage of any medically necessary costs.
 These costs are as follows:

 - $203 annual deductible for Medicare Part B.